-'''
+Cases in which the conjecture is true include:

 -- (X NIL)

 -- (X (U |h|))

+...

 '''

+The above output snippet tells us that x was randomly instantiated with type all and for x = 0 and x = "ba", the value of (rev (rev x)) is not equal to the value of x.
 This illustrates a common mistake made by new users: ACL2 is a logic of total functions, but new users often assume that a conjecture is restricted to the domain of interest when specifying conjectures.
 The logic needs all assumptions to be given explicitly.
 Notice that we not only generate counterexamples, but we also generate witnesses: examples which satisfy both the hypotheses (none in this case) and conclusions of conjectures.
+In the above example, the witnesses are the empty list, nil, and the symbol list, (U |h|).
 By comparing witness and counterexamples, the user can easily add the missing type hypothesis: